 All Computer Technician Networking Specialist students build their own computers to be used in the classroom throughout the computer repair and training program.
 The networking component of the computer repair and training program includes configuration, management, and troubleshooting of common wired and wireless network devices.

-Computer Technician Networking Specialist program hours are distributed between a combination of lecture and practical hands-on labs, with an emphasis on the practical application of theory.
+Computer Technician Networking Specialist training program hours are distributed between a combination of lecture and practical hands-on labs, with an emphasis on the practical application of theory.
 Hunter Business School students enrolled in this computer technician and repair program are prepared to take the CompTIA (Computing Technology Industry Association) A+ certification exam.

 Computer Technician Networking Graduates Are Prepared